x1n13y84issmd42/bashttpd/README.md

 Request headers are available to controller scripts under their names capitalized and dashes replaced by underscores.
 So a `Content-Type` header is accessible as a `$CONTENT_TYPE` variable.

 #### Supported Request Content Types
-At the moment BWF understands `application/x-www-form-urlencoded` and `multipart/form-data`, although binary data at the moment isn't processed correctly.
+At the moment BWF understands `application/x-www-form-urlencoded` and `multipart/form-data`.

 Support for `application/xml` & `application/json` is expected soon.